An eight-week, self-paced programme

 "I snap at people I love, then feel terrible.
 This isn't who I am."

 None of this means something is wrong with you.
 It means your body is in a real transition — and stress, sleep, mood and memory are caught in it together.
-Which is exactly why scattered tips don't work: you can't ease what you don't understand.
+Which is exactly why scattered tips don't work: understanding what's happening makes it far easier to ease.
 Understanding is where this programme begins.

 The programme